WickedModel/sidequests-todo-app/README.md

-# Sidequests | A Simple but Powerful Todo App
+# SideQuests | A Simple but Powerful Todo App
 This is a todo app :) If you wanna contribute and make the site better, please fork and pull request :)